jpreecedev/developerhandbook/src/pages/how-to-configure-vs-code-react-development/index.md

 Prettier is an opinionated code formatter.
 Prettier takes your code, and moves it around and "tidies" it up in a standard way.
 Prettier works in conjunction with ESLint.
 Stylelint essentially is ESLint and Prettier for CSS and SCSS.

+EditorConfig attempts to override user settings (tabs vs spaces, indent size etc) on a per project basis to ensure consistency between machines and developers.

 I highly recommend installing in VS Code the official extension for each tool, so that you can configure VS Code to run them automatically instead of having to rely solely on NPM scripts.

-The EditorConfig extension attempts to override user settings (tabs vs spaces, indent size etc) on a per project basis to ensure consistency between machines and developers.

 <div class="alert alert-primary">
 <strong>VS Code Extensions Gallery</strong><br/><a href="https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode">Prettier - Code formatter</a>, <a href="https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint">ESLint for VSCode</a>, <a href="https://marketplace.visualstudio.com/items?itemName=shinnn.stylelint">stylelint</a> and <a href="https://marketplace.visualstudio.com/items?itemName=EditorConfig.EditorConfig">EditorConfig for VS Code</a>.
 </div>

-With all the extensions installed, we need to configure our project with various dot files and NPM scripts.
+With all the extensions installed, you can configure your project with various dot files and NPM scripts.

 ### How to set up and configure ESLint